bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ```
 Obtain *\<AccountSid\>*, *\<AuthToken\>* and *\<FromNumber\>* from your Twilio account.

-## Subscription Confirmation Request Template
+## Subscription Confirmation Request Message Template
-To prevent *NotifyBC* from being used as spam engine, when a subscription request is sent by user (i.e. non-admin), the content of confirmation request message sent back to user cannot be specified in the subscription request. *NotifyBC* provides two places to define the subscription confirmation request template
+To prevent *NotifyBC* from being used as spam engine, when a subscription request is sent by user (as opposed to admin), the content of confirmation request sent to user's notification channel cannot be specified in the subscription request. *NotifyBC* provides two places to define the subscription confirmation request message template

 * to apply to a specific service, define the template in database by calling REST api from an admin ip
 ```sh